geeksforsocialchange/gfsc-v3/content/studio/design.md

 ---
 title: 3.
-Design and Branding
+Design and branding
-buttontext: "See our design work"
+buttontext: "See our design and branding work"
 buttonlink: "our-work/design-branding/"
 headless: true
 ---